What is HS2?

-HS2 East is a campaign backed by those who want to see their local and regional economies prosper – bringing more jobs and opportunities.
+The HS2 East partnership is made up of Combined Authorities and Local Authorities across the East of England, who are working together to support their local and regional economies prosper – bringing more jobs and opportunities.

 We represent many of the UK’s ‘powerhouse’ cities and industrial heartlands across the Midlands, the North and Scotland – and also important emerging rural economies where excellent transport links are an increasingly vital component in future growth and success.
 Combined the HS2 East region is home for more than 13 million people.

-Improve connectivity by unlocking investment for vital local public transport that links towns, cities and villages as part of a wider network
+Unlock investment and opportunities for vital local public transport that links towns, cities and villages as part of a wider network

 Give everyone – from individuals and sole traders to large corporations – more stability by expanding their markets and giving them the confidence to invest in long-term growth